UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are Free Nights and Weekends Worth It?

-You have almost certainly seen the glossy advertisements for time-of-use plans, but evaluating a TXU Free Nights vs. Cirro standard plan requires a bit of math.
+You have almost certainly seen the glossy advertisements for time-of-use plans, but evaluating a TXU free nights plan versus a Cirro standard plan requires a bit of math.
 TXU heavily promotes these free-period plans, promising zero energy charges while you sleep.
 The catch is that these plans typically charge a significantly higher base daytime rate to subsidize those “free” hours.
 If your household is bustling during the day with air conditioning blasting and laundry running, this plan structure will likely cost you more than a standard fixed rate.
 However, these plans are absolutely brilliant for night-shift workers, extreme night owls, or households willing to aggressively shift heavy appliance usage strictly after 8:00 p.m.
-If you cannot automate your thermostat or delay your dishwasher until the sun goes down, you are generally better off sticking to a traditional fixed-rate plan.
+If you cannot automate your thermostat or delay your dishwasher until the sun goes down, you are generally better off sticking to a traditional fixed-rate electricity plan in Texas.

 An illustration shows a person at a desk comparing TXU and Cirro customer support, with bubbles highlighting TXU's strong app and low complaints versus Cirro's basic portal and slower peak times.